Nectar: Extrafloral nectaries

 Extrafloral nectaries (also known as extranuptial nectaries) are specialised nectar-secreting plant glands that develop outside of flowers and are not involved in pollination, generally on the leaf or petiole (foliar nectaries) and often in relation to the leaf venation.
 They are highly diverse in form, location, size, and mechanism.
 They have been described in virtually all above-ground plant parts—including stipules, cotyledons, fruits, and stems, among others.
 They range from single-celled trichomes to complex cup-like structures that may or may not be vascularized.
-Like floral nectaries, they consist of groups of glandular trichomes (e.g. Hibiscus spp.) or elongated secretory epidermal cells.
+Like floral nectaries, they consist of groups of glandular trichomes (e.g., Hibiscus spp.) or elongated secretory epidermal cells.
 The latter are often associated with underlying vascular tissue.
-They may be associated with specialised pockets (domatia), pits or raised regions (e.g. Euphorbiaceae).
-The leaves of some tropical eudicots (e.g. Fabaceae) and magnoliids (e.g. Piperaceae) possess pearl glands or bodies which are globular trichomes specialised to attract ants.
+They may be associated with specialised pockets (domatia), pits or raised regions (e.g., Euphorbiaceae).
+The leaves of some tropical eudicots (e.g., Fabaceae) and magnoliids (e.g., Piperaceae) possess pearl glands or bodies which are globular trichomes specialised to attract ants.
 They secrete matter that is particularly rich in carbohydrates, proteins and lipids.

 While their function is not always clear, and may be related to regulation of sugars, in most cases they appear to facilitate plant insect relationships.
-In contrast to floral nectaries, nectar produced outside the flower generally have a defensive function.
-The nectar attracts predatory insects which will eat both the nectar and any plant-eating insects around, thus functioning as 'bodyguards'.
+In contrast to floral nectaries, nectar produced outside the flower generally has a defensive function.
+The nectar attracts predatory insects which will eat both the nectar and any plant-eating insects around, thus functioning as "bodyguards".
 Foraging predatory insects show a preference for plants with extrafloral nectaries, particularly some species of ants and wasps, which have been observed to defend the plants bearing them.
 Acacia is one example of a plant whose nectaries attract ants, which protect the plant from other insect herbivores.
 Among passion flowers, for example, extrafloral nectaries prevent herbivores by attracting ants and deterring two species of butterflies from laying eggs.
 In many carnivorous plants, extrafloral nectaries are also used to attract insect prey.